 Name and contact information.
 We collect your name and surname, email address, postal address, telephone number and other similar contact information.

 Credentials.
-We collect passwords, password hints, and similar security information used for auditing and access to the account.
+We collect codes access, password hints, and similar security information used for authentication and account access.

 Demographic data.
 We collect data about you, such as your age, gender, country and language of preference.